Sokratis Papastathopoulos

-Sokratis Papastathopoulos (Σωκράτης Παπασταθόπουλος; born 7 June 1988), commonly known mononymously as Sokratis, is a Greek professional footballer who plays as a centre-back for Super League club Olympiacos.
+Sokratis Papastathopoulos (Σωκράτης Παπασταθόπουλος; born 9 June 1988), also known mononymously as Sokratis, is a Greek former professional footballer who played as a centre-back.

 Club career

 AEK Athens

-Papastathopoulos joined AEK Athens from Apollon Petalidiou after being scouted by Toni Savevski.
+On 21 June 2005 Papastathopoulos joined AEK Athens from Apollon Petalidiou after being scouted by Toni Savevski.
 On 26 October 2005, he made his debut for AEK in a Greek Cup match against PAS Giannina, scoring in the seventh minute of the game to help lead AEK to a 3–0 win.

-In January 2006, he was loaned to Beta Ethniki club Niki Volou for six months to gain first-team football experience.
-He made 15 appearances for Niki Volou.
+In January 2006, he was loaned to Beta Ethniki club Niki Volos for six months to gain first-team football experience.
+He made 15 appearances for Niki Volos.

 During the 2006–07 Super League Greece, Papastathopoulos managed to make 14 appearances whilst competing against the likes of Bruno Cirillo, Traianos Dellas and Vangelis Moras.
 In AEK Athens' 2006–07 UEFA Champions League campaign, Papastathopoulos managed to play in three out of six group games.
 In these three games, AEK managed one win (the famous 1–0 victory over A.C.
 Milan, where he man-marked Filippo Inzaghi), one draw (the 2–2 away draw with Anderlecht) and one loss (the 3–1 away defeat to Lille).
 During the 2007–08 Super League Greece, he was a mainstay in AEK's defence, keeping out competition from Geraldo Alves.
 He also played in the 2007–08 Champions League campaign, and in a Super League match, he became AEK's youngest-ever captain (age 19) in a game against Athens' local rival Panathinaikos in 2008.